department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 <br>

-**If you’re covered under Family SGLI**, fill out a Claim for Accelerated Benefits.
-[Download the Claim for Accelerated Benefits form](https://benefits.va.gov/INSURANCE/forms/8284A.htm).
+**If you’re covered under Family SGLI**, fill out a Claim for Accelerated Benefits. <a href="https://benefits.va.gov/INSURANCE/forms/8284A.htm"><span class="usa-sr-only">This will open a new website.</span>Download the Claim for Accelerated Benefits form</a>.

 You’ll need to fill out one part of the application, and your doctor will need to fill out another part of it.